TheGrayDot/mpqcli/README.md

 - `version`: Print the tool version number
 - `about`: Print information about the tool
+- `info`: Print information about an MPQ archive properties
 - `create`: Create an MPQ archive from a target directory
 - `add`: Add a file to an existing MPQ archive (not implemented)
 - `remove`: Remove a file from an existing MPQ archive (not implemented)